-Browns new additions ready for 0-16 challenge
+Browns' new additions ready for 0-16 challenge

 "Everybody's zero-and-zero right now," Landry said.

-The feeling was echoed by all the Browns acquisitions who met the media.
+The feeling was echoed by all the Browns' acquisitions who met the media.

 "You can't really focus on that," said quarterback Tyrod Taylor.
 "You got to keep your eyes moving forward."